katsana/minions/README.md

 #### Restricting the listening host

-By default, the RPC server will listen on `127.0.0.1` and will allow incoming connections from local networks.
+By default, the RPC server will listen on `127.0.0.1` and will **only** allow incoming connections from local networks.
 If you want to expose this, you set a different host updating the environment file (or `config/minions.php`).

 ```ini
 MINION_SERVER_HOST='0.0.0.0'